Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Proofs of the auxiliary lemmas

 and

-We are in a similar situation to the one in (\ref{Eq.tnex2.Sn2_1}) and it happens that all expectations here are zero except, at most, $3n^2-2n$ of them.
+We are in a similar situation to that in \eqref{Eq.tnex2.Sn2_1}, and it happens that all expectations here are zero except, at most, $3n^2-2n$ of them.
 Moreover, those non-null terms can be bounded.
-Applying Cauchy-Schwartz inequality twice,
+Applying the Cauchy--Schwartz inequality twice,

 And, given $j\in\N $ and $r=1,\ldots, n$,